-#ShareTheMicInCyber x New America Fellowship!
+#ShareTheMicInCyber x New America Fellowship

 In 2020, #ShareTheMicInCyber began as a way to meet the urgent need of the moment.
 At that time, that need was visibility and our platform served as the means to generate visibility for Black cyber professionals across the cybersecurity community.
 As the world changed, so did the mission–in transitioning the movement to a fellowship, the goal was to expand intellectual discourse providing the access to diverse midcareer professionals that yielded transformational work.
 In response to that call we’ve spent three years investing in mid-career cybersecurity and tech talent.